faizan-anwer/redhat-react-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 #Exercise 3 - Sample project
-## Please construct the following sample project
+## Constructed the following sample project

 ### `Step 1 – Created the Project`
 ● Used ReactJS as web framework, applied current best practices for React.